Monday, April 25, 2022

 I feel especially qualified to speak about this masterpiece of an anime/manga, because I have not only watched the animated movie multiple times, I have also read the manga in its entirety.
 I will talk about what I liked about the adaptation, where I felt it came short of perfection in adhering to the original storyline and some of the elements that I found most powerful as well as characters I loved and ones I loved to hate.

-The story follows Shoya Ishida, as it begins he is your garden variety grade schooler.
+The story follows Shoya Ishida.
+As it begins, he is your garden variety grade schooler.
 He gets bored easily, so when a deaf girl (Shoko Nishimiya) transfers into his class, he amuses himself by leading a group of other students in bullying her.
 The anime just glosses over much of this in the opening montage because it is the setup to the full story, but the whole of it, and especially the teacher's complicity in it, is especially disheartening.
 The manga is more powerful in the regard that you actually see how much of poor Shoko takes and how earnestly she just really wants to be friends and blames herself for what is happening.
 The teacher telling his students that having her there is a bother is really sickening as well.
 Since most of the actual bullying is just part of the opening sequence in the anime, you don't really see the teacher's role in it all.
 One student (Miyoko Sahara) actually tries to learn sign language but then moves away, presumably because she becomes a target for trying to help poor Shoko.
 In the end, Shoko's mom has to complain to the school because the expensive hearing aids she's been buying keep disappearing (one of the ways in which Shoya has perpetuated his bullying is by stealing her hearing aids and tossing them around the classroom).
 When the bullying comes to light, Shoya is forced to take all the blame as the other kids lie to get themselves out of trouble.
 His mom, who is a single hairdresser, uses her meagre income to pay Shoko's mom back for the hearing aids and Shoya watches as she grovels and is subsequently slapped by Shoko's mother.
 The knowledge that he has been a burden on his mom, who already has it rough, is hard on Shoya.
 He hides the fact that he is being bullied from her when the bullying energy of the school turns from focusing on Shoko to focusing on him.
 His shoes are stolen, but he lies and says he lost them jumping in the river.
 Shoko tries to help him at first, but he lashes out at her instead of letting her help and after their confrontation she leaves the school.
 Shoya then endures bullying for the remainder of his gradeschool life and finds himself isolated and alone.
-The friends he once surrounded himself with have all abandoned him and this feeling of isolation is indicated by showing all others around him with x's over their faces.
+The friends he once surrounded himself with have all abandoned him, and this feeling of isolation is indicated by showing all others around him with x's over their faces.
 He can't look people in the eye.
 He is in his third year of high school when the montage of the anime ends, and he is planning his suicide.
 We see evidence as the date he has planned to do it is marked on the calendar and each day leading up to it is filled with preparations.
 On the day of, he realizes suddenly that he has never apologized to Shoko since she moved away.
 He has one bit of unfinished business.

 When he goes to find her, we learn that he has studied sign language.
 He brings her the notebook he stole from her as a child.
 Shoya's feelings of isolation and guilt and his subsequent salvation are what make this story one of the best depictions of bullying not only in anime, but anywhere I've seen.
 Bullies aren't inhuman and I think the idea that they are just perpetuates the cycle.
 Bullies are often hurt or bullied and lash out at others because it's all they know or because looking down on others makes them feel better about themselves.
 Understanding that bullies are people too does not condone bullying and this story is not saying that bullying is harmless.
 It actually says quite the opposite.
 By humanizing the bullies, by letting us see that they are all just misguided people, it allows an understanding that could very well lead us to find real solutions to bullying.